CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 ---

 ## Model Training and Validation (prediction)
 The following module is then implemented to **train** the model so that it learns patterns/features in the given images.
-Since this is a multi-class classification problem, the [cross entropy loss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html) is used as the objective function.
+Since this is a multi-class classification problem, the [cross-entropy loss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html) is used as the objective function.
 [Stochastic gradient descent](https://pytorch.org/docs/stable/optim.html?highlight=sgd%20optim#torch.optim.SGD) (SGD) is used as the optimizer.

 ```python
 num_epochs      = 25